 - Effective customer service processes

 - Service only available for residents of the UK and greater EU

 - Management is relatively inexperienced

-With more and more people moving throughout Europe to take advantage of economic opportunity, transferring currency across borders has never been more important.
-Focusing solely on those living in the United Kingdom and the greater European region, the company is trying to reduce the costs for its customers working hard to send money to their friends and family abroad.
+With more people moving throughout Europe to take advantage of economic opportunity, transferring currency across borders has never been more important.
+TransferGo is trying to reduce the costs for its customers working hard to send money to their friends and family abroad.

-TransferGo was initially created to solve the founder’s own problems.
+The service was initially created to solve the founder’s own problems.
 They asked, why do international transfers need to be attached to a clunky onboarding process and be tangled up bureaucratic red tape?
 The answer: it doesn’t.
-The company is doing the hard lifting up-front so its customers can reap the rewards of an effortless payment service.

 TransferGo was established in 2012 by four co-founders; Daumantas Dvilinskas, Justinas Lasevicius, Edvinas Sersniovas and Arnas Lukosevicius.
 Almost a decade ago, these young entrepreneurial Lithuanians found themselves living and working in the United Kingdom.
 And like many migrants from Europe, they all ran into the inefficiencies of the banking system when transferring funds abroad.

 In response, they shifted their attention to creating a simple online platform for sending payments throughout the United Kingdom and greater Europe, as well as other key international markets.
 Over the past 5 years, they have grown their business to handle over £500 million worth of foreign exchange deals annually, comprising of nearly a million individual transactions.
 They have also found support from a variety of backers, having raised over $10 million in venture funding to date.